LaunchPadLab/lp-utils/docs.md

 ## get-display-name

-Returns the component name if it is possible to determine, otherwise `Component`.
+Returns the component name if possible to determine, or just `Component`.
+This is helpful for higher order components to call on their `wrapped` component so the name that shows up in the React Dev Tools includes the name `wrapped` component making debugging much easier.

 For React classes and named functional components, the name will be returned.
 For inline functional components without a name, `Component` will be returned.
 If `displayName` is